 Table 2 Frequency allocations relevant to the band 2170 - 2200 MHz

 In the case of MSS/CGC user terminals, two new ETSI standards have recently been developed.
 One of these relates to MSS/CGC terminals with a bandwidth in the range 1 - 5 MHz.
 The other relates to MSS only terminals with a bandwidth in the range 55 kHz - 1 MHz.
 The studies in Report 65, however, relate to narrow band satellite transmissions conforming to ETSI TBR 42.
 Furthermore, the 2 GHz MSS network previously considered was MEO whereas the network currently under consideration is GSO, and may use different types of terminals and higher power levels.
-The report, therefore, considers further compatibility studies using the new ETSI standards, to determine whether the principal findings of ERC Report 65 are still applicable.
+The report, therefore, considers further compatibility studies using the new ETSI standards, to determine whether the principal findings of ERC Report 65 are still applicable.[Editorial comment: The paragraph needs some revision.
+The new ETSI standards should be named and identified.
+The narrow band standard has no lower limit on the bandwidth.
+Report 65 uses the unwanted emissions in TBR 42, which is applicable to GSO and non-GSO MSS systems].:

 The SEAMCAT files used for the calculations are available in a zip-file at the www.ecodocdb.dk next to this Report.